-An interview with screenwriter Dexter Williams regarding the Internet Movie Logline Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?
+An interview with screenwriter Dexter Williams regarding the North American Film Awards Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?

-A: Believe it or not, it took me just two-and-a-half weeks to complete the script.
-I was able to do it without writing an outline.
-I wrote at least three drafts of "DESTINATION YESTERDAY".Q: What kind of software did you use to write the script, if any?
+A: It took me just three-and-a-half weeks to finish the first draft of "Second Dance".
+I didn't write an outline prior to writing the script.
+It took me just three drafts to make the script as great as it can be.Q: What kind of software did you use to write the script, if any?
 What other kinds of writing software do you use?

-A: As much as I can.
-If I'm not writing a first draft, I'm certainly rewriting one of my feature scripts.
-I say I write 1-2 hours per day.Q: Do you ever get writer's block?
+A: I take an hour or two per day on my scripts.
+I write on most days, since I have a job.Q: Do you ever get writer's block?
 If so, how do you deal with that?

 A: I have not had writer's block in a long time.
 I've been very blessed with the gift of writing, and I love sharing it with the world.Q: What's your background?
 Have you written any other screenplays or television scripts?